The Present Subjunctive: When?

 What is a Mood?

-You teacher never bothered to tell you this, but all those verb conjugations you've been learning… they've just been one of two ways of conjugating.
-Everything you've learned about verbs to this point has been in something called the "indicative mood."
-What's a mood?
+they’ve just been one of two ways of conjugating.
+Everything you’ve learned about verbs to this point has been in something called the “indicative mood.”
+What’s a mood?
 A mood is a special way of conjugating a verb in order to expresses your attitude toward the situation.

 As its name implies, the indicative mood indicates reality or concrete facts.
 You haven't had to worry about the moods before because up until now, you've primarily been using simple sentences about factual situations: Me llamo Pepe.
 Tú cocinas bien.
 Tengo un coche peligroso.